Get

 6. Ignoring Ear Care

-Neglecting your dog’s ears can lead to infections, especially in breeds with floppy ears because bacteria and mold can grow more easily.
-Dogs can also sometimes get ear mites, though these are more common in cats.
+Neglecting your dog’s ears can lead to infections, especially in breeds with floppy ears because bacteria and yeast can develop.
+Dogs can also sometimes get ear mites and ticks might hide under their ears, increasing the risk of tick-borne diseases.

 How Can You Avoid Making This Mistake?

-Frequently checking your dog’s ears to ensure that they are clean and dry is the best way to reduce the risk of infection or catch any infestation early.
-Clean the ears with a dog-specific ear cleaner if you notice a wax buildup, and contact the vet immediately if you see any problems, like blood or a foul scent.
+Frequently checking your dog’s ears to ensure they are clean and dry is the best way to reduce the risk of infection or catch any infestation early.
+If you notice a wax buildup, clean the ears with a dog-specific ear cleaner, and contact your vet immediately if you see any problems, like blood, excessive wax production, or a foul scent.

 • Gentle Care For All Pets - Infused with moisturizing hypoallergenic ingredients & enriched with...